tarao/nonempty-scala/README.md

 nonempty [![Build Status][travis-img]][travis] [![Maven Central][maven-img]][maven]
 ========

-A trait to restrict a collection to be non-empty.
+A value class to restrict a collection to be non-empty.

 Getting started
 ---------------